jasonlotito/buckets/README.md

 # Buckets
 <a name="buckets-addbucket"></a>
 ## #addBucket
-should allow you to add a bucket to it.
+will allow you to add a bucket to it..

 ```js
 var buckets = new Buckets();